ecilasun/NekoIchi/README.md

 NekoIchi is a system-on-chip which contains:
 - A risc-v (rv32imf) CPU
-- 128Kbytes of SYSRAM for programs
+- 256Kbytes of SYSRAM for programs
+- DVI interface via PMOD on port A&B
+- SDCard interface via PMOD on port C
 - 256x192x8bpp VRAM for graphics
 - A custom GPU
+- Hardware interrupts (external/timer/breakpoint)
 - UART @115200 bauds

 ## The CPU